Black holes surrounded by dark matter spike: Spacetime metrics and gravitational wave ringdown waveforms: Numerical results

 \subsection{Quasinormal modes of the black holes in dark matter spike at the galactic center of M87}

 In this subsection, under the axial gravitational perturbation, we in-depth investigate the quasinormal modes of the black holes in dark matter spike at the galactic center of M87.
 For the quasinormal mode, its study not only aids in analyzing the stability of black holes but also enhances our understanding of the gravitational wave signals.
 Therefore, we first use the time-domain integration method to give the time evolution of the black hole perturbation in the dark matter spike and compare it with the Schwarzschild black hole.
-In Fig. \ref{f2}, we present the time evolution of the black hole perturbation under different angular quantum numbers.
+In Fig. \ref{f3}, we present the time evolution of the black hole perturbation under different angular quantum numbers.
 These time evolutions for the black hole perturbation generally occurs in three phases, with the second phase being the quasinormal mode.
 Here, we focus on the quasinormal modes, as they may carry crucial information about the properties of the black hole, including its mass, spin, and interaction with surrounding matter.
 In addition, in the stage of the quasinormal modes, the ringing value ($\log |\psi|$) of the mode $l=2$ is slightly larger than that of the mode $l=3$ at the same time.
+And these values of the $\log |\psi|$ under the axial gravitational perturbation are approximately between $10^{-7}$ and $10^{-2}$.
+In contrast, according to the recent study by Daghigh et al. \cite{Daghigh:2023ixh}, which focuses on scalar field perturbation, the corresponding QNMs range from $10^{-20}$ to $10^{-5}$.
+Our numerical simulations show that under the impacts of a DM spike, the QNMs for gravitational perturbations exhibit significantly higher detectability than those for scalar field perturbation.
+This suggests that gravitational perturbations are more sensitive to the dark matter environment, serving as a more promising observational window for testing the DM spike hypothesis.
+Consequently, our results may provide a theoretical basis for validating DM distribution models through future gravitational wave observations.
 However, the time evolution of the black hole perturbation in dark matter spike is very similar to the Schwarzschild black hole.
 It is difficult to distinguish the black holes in dark matter spike from the Schwarzschild black hole in terms of their time evolutions.
 Nevertheless, we can distinguish them using another physical quantity, that is quasinormal frequency, which can be quantified to provide a more precise comparison.
 Therefore, here we extract the quasinormal frequencies from their time evolutions of the black hole perturbation using the Prony method.
 The numerical results are shown in Table \ref{t2}.
 From these values in the mode $l=2$, it can be observed that the real and imaginary parts of the quasinormal frequencies for black holes in dark matter spike are slightly smaller than those for the Schwarzschild black hole.
 The variation of the mode $l=3$ is basically similar to the mode $l=2$.
 Therefore, the quasinormal frequency can serve as a distinguishing factor between the black holes in dark matter spike and Schwarzschild black hole.